vera-institute/ice-detention-trends/README.md

 # Data Dictionaries
-The directory tree below outlines the organization of this repository, followed by data dictionaries for each data file <!-- TODO: Fill in link -->.
+The directory tree below outlines the organization of this repository, followed by data dictionaries for each data file.

 ```
 ice-detention-trends/